 The Best Cuban Coffees

-In Cubita we find one of Cuba’s—if not the world’s—most distinct and flavorful organic coffees.
+In Cubita we find one of the Cuba’s—if not the world’s—most distinct and flavorful organic coffees.
 These 100% Arabica coffee beans are grown in the coffee farms of Sierra Maestra Mountains, which are hand-picked by coffee farmers and sun-dried at source, and subsequently roasted in Havana, thereby making them an exclusively all-Cuban product.

 With a bold, strong, earthy profile with subtle hints of smokiness and a slight caramel finish, they are the ideal choice for coffee lovers with a more discerning palate.